 Available in an an almost endless variety of colors and styles, not water proof or wind resistant and will need a shell garment in harsh conditions.

 A natural and traditional material for making warm winter pullover, sweaters etc. from, wool provides good warmth for the weight and remains an effective insulator even when damp or wet.
 Merino wool is a particularly fine and soft grade.
 Insist on pure wool rather than mixtures with other fibres.

-Acrylic or cotton garments can look deceptively similar to those made from wool but are greatly inferior at providing warmth, cotton in particular is cold and miserable when wet, avoid these materials for the insulating layer.
+Acrylic or cotton garments can look deceptively similar to those made from wool but are greatly inferior at providing warmth, cotton in particular is cool and miserable when wet, avoid these materials for the insulating layer.

 Lightweight down jacket

 A natural product, the best warmth for weight of any insulating material for clothing.
-Lightweight down jackets, sometimes called down shirts are different garments those used as outer shell jackets, they are softer, simpler, shorter and much lighter, they usually come with a rip-stop nylon outer and are very compressible (often folding into one of their own pockets) , not particularly abrasion resistant though.
+Lightweight down jackets, sometimes called down sweaters or shirts are different garments to those used as outer shell jackets, they are softer, simpler, shorter and much lighter, they usually come with a rip-stop nylon outer and are very compressible (often folding into one of their own pockets) , not particularly abrasion resistant though.